Secured vs Unsecured Credit Cards

 If your credit score is in the mid to upper 600s, you can apply for a tier two credit card.
 Tier two cards are credit cards with no annual fee, but do earn some type of rewards, points, and most often cash back.
 Examples of tier two credit cards include Chase Freedom Unlimited, Blue Cash Everyday Card from American Express, and the Hilton Honors American Express Card.

 If your credit score is at least 700, you can apply for a tier three card.
 Tier three credit cards offer sizable sign up bonuses and really allow you to earn a lot of points for airlines, hotels, and receive perks like free checked bags, priority boarding, coupons to complimentary lounge access (for a limited number per year), and more.
-Examples of tier three credit cards include Chase Sapphire Preferred, American Express Gold Card, co-branded airway cards like United Explorer Card and Marriott Bonvoy Boundless Credit Card.
+Examples of tier three credit cards include Chase Sapphire Preferred® Card, American Express® Gold Card, co-branded airline and hotel cards like United Explorer Card and Marriott Bonvoy Boundless Credit Card.

 Applying for Secured vs Unsecured Credit Card

 Applying for a secured credit card is similar to applying for an unsecured credit card in that it requires your basic financial information, as well as your permission to perform a credit check.
 However, when applying for a secured credit card you will also have to provide your bank account and routing number in order to submit a refundable security deposit.